 The consistent finding concerns the association of dCA status with complications such as cerebral vasospasm (CV) and delayed cerebral ischemia (DCI).

-The most consistent finding disclosed by six studies is that dCA is associated with the development of the major complications of SAH, which are cerebral vasospasm (CV) and delayed cerebral ischemia (DCI) (Figure2).40, 103-105, 108, 109 Most authors considered dCA impairment as an “early” warning marker before major complications are diagnosed around days 4-6 after ictus.
+The most consistent finding disclosed by six studies is that dCA is associated with the development of the major complications of SAH, which are cerebral vasospasm and delayed cerebral ischemia (Figure2).40, 103-105, 108, 109 Most authors considered dCA impairment as an “early” warning marker before major complications are diagnosed around days 4-6 after ictus.
 Santos et al. observed that patients who developed DCI had dCA impairment resulting in a significant reduction in cerebral perfusion following transient reductions in ABP.103 Few studies also included non-aneurysmal SAH patients, which might have influenced the findings.103, 105

 CV is a common and feared complication of SAH presenting in about 70% of cases.110 Its pathophysiological mechanisms are attributed, but not limited, to the amount of inflammatory response caused by the blood.
 Large vessel CV has been a target for many medical and mechanical therapeutic interventions but, surprisingly, the improvement of CV does not directly translate into better clinical outcomes.111 Authors have reported metabolic responses with the release of inflammatory cytokines that lead to microvascular dysfunction and/or thrombosis causing tissue hypoxia and ischaemia independent of large vessel diameter.107 In this context, dCA might be a sensitive method to detect the failure of microvascular function.
 This might be the reason why dCA is highly correlated with DCI (Figure 2) and might be used as an early cerebral monitor or even as a target to guide focal interventions.